|

 2 tablespoons cilantro, finely chopped, for garnish

 In a large bowl, season lamb pieces with salt and pepper.
+In a non-stick pan

 heat two tablespoons of cooking oil, brown lamb pieces, and set aside.
-Drain the
+Drain

-and salt.
-Stir for a minute or so on low heat.
-Add daikon and red bell
+on low heat.
+Add daikon and red bell pepper to the

-broth to the lamb mixture.
+to the lamb mixture.
 Bring the heat to low and stew the mixture until the

 lamb pieces are tender and the sauce has thickened up to the desired

 consistency, about 20 min.
 Garnish with chopped cilantro.
-Serve with rice, or roti (flat bread).
+Serve with rice, or

 Lamb Pumpkin Tarkari